geshan/geshan.github.com/posts/2022-07-29-jest-tohavebeencalledwith.md

 ## Conclusion

 In this tutorial about Jest toHaveBeenCalledWith you learned how to do the partial matching for object properties and array elements.
+You can also learn about [running a single jest test](/blog/2022/07/jest-run-single-test/) easily to target your specific test.

 First, a happy path was covered with tests.
 Then you wrote a test to verify how the code behaves in an edge case situation.
 Carry on testing!